apsai/horizon-detection/README.md

 - We need to study distribution of the blue channel across a larger dataset to determine if this solution will remain robust.
 Alternatively, use more bands.
 - Masking out the sun and clouds might help with detecting the water edges better.
 - Improving the ground truth will help towards building supervised algorithms.
+- Runtime will likely improve by provisioning more resources to Docker, multiprocessing, or not using an Apple silicon-based Mac

 ## Sources